iot-da/iot-da.github.io/docs/Subjects/SEC/P1/index.md

 flag{1234567890}
 ```

 Is it possible to completely remove the password verification?
+Explain how and patch the binary to do it.

 ## Analyze IP Camera Firmware
 !!! note "Task 2.1"